Soloura/Study/Artificial Intelligence/Multimodal Learning/readme.md

 ### Learning with Language and Demonstratins

 - Conditioning Multitask Policies on Language or Demonstrations
+  - BC-Z
+    - BC-z: Zero-shot task generalization with robotic imitation learning (CoRL 2021)
+  - either the instruction or demonstration embeddings
+    - Language conditioned imitation learning over unstructured data (arXiv 2021)
+    - Calvin: A benchmark for language-conditioned policy learning for long-horizon robot manipulation tasks (arXiv 2021)
+  - both demonstrations and language to learn associations between demenstration embeddings and language-conditioned latent plans
+    - What matters in language conditioned imitation learning (arXiv 2022)
+  - learn a policy that maps natural language verbs and initial observations to full trajectories by training a video classifier on a large dataset of annotated human vides
+    - Concept2robot: Learning manipulation concepts from instructions and human demonstrations (RSS 2020)
 - Pretrained Multi-modal Models for Multitask Policies

 ### Other Applications of Language for Robotics